quantiacs/documentation/en/source/reference/operators.md

 <td>
 <pre lang="python">
-def correlation(x, y, window=10):
+def correlation(x, y, window=20):
     """
-    Wrapper function to estimate rolling correlation.
+    Computes correlation on a rolling basis.
-    :params x,y: pandas DataFrames.
+    :params x,y: pandas.DataFrames.
-    :param window: the rolling window.
+    :param window: the rolling window used for the computation.
-    :return: a pandas DataFrame with the time-series of the column-wise correlation between x and y over the past 'window' days.
+    :return: a pandas.DataFrame with the time-series of the column-wise correlation between x and y over the past 'window' days.
     """
     return x.rolling(window).corr(y)
 </pre>